isamess/isamess/README.md

 🌱About me:
 <br></br>
  I’m a Full Stack Web Developer.
 I love to solve problems.
 I like jobs where I can develop all the knowledge and skills I learned at Henry Bootcamp and all the knowledge I learnt by myself and with other partners.
-I have develop an  individual project there and a team project too which I like most.
+I have develop some  individual projects  and team projects too which I like most.
  <br></br>
  In our projects we used several technologies.
 I'm always researching and studing new documentation and technologies.
 I have an opened and problem-solving oriented mind and I like to find out new solutions.
   I love to work as collaborate part of a productive team but able to be effectively self-manage at independent projects, too.